- Passenger income and other operating income

 Our borrowing portfolio includes debt from the Public Works Loan Board, European Investment Bank and Export Development Canada as well as amounts outstanding under our Commercial Paper and Medium Term Note programmes.

-To read more about our borrowing programme, please see the Borrowing programme page.
+See more about our borrowing programme on the Borrowing programme page.